 What Not To Do When Considering a Divorce

-Applications for divorce surge in January, especially the first week after the New Year, as people decide to start the new year with a clean slate after what can be a very stressful Christmas holiday.
+Applications for divorce surge in January (especially the first week following the New Year), as people decide to start the year with a clean slate after what can be a very stressful Christmas period.

-Being with your partner for many days when a marriage is already experiencing problems is an issue but add the pressure of in-laws and putting on a “happy face” for visitors and it can quickly reach breaking point.
+Being with your partner for many days when a marriage is already experiencing problems is an issue but add the pressures of COVID and the lock-downs of 2020, and it can quickly reach a breaking point.

-Sara Plant, Partner and Head of Family Law commented “Christmas for some couples can be fraught with lots of tension, emotion and financial issues which can expose the fractures in an already strained relationship.
+Sara Plant, Partner and Head of Divorce & Family Law commented “Christmas for some couples can be fraught with lots of tension, emotion and financial issues which can expose the fractures in an already strained relationship.
 We see this reflected in the volume of divorce applications we receive in the New Year”.

 “You need to protect yourself, your children and your assets so making such a big decision when emotionally charged can cause problems further down the line”.